-Japanese summers are known for its high-temperatures and humidity.
+Japanese summers are known for high-temperatures and humidity.
 Feeling fatigued all over the body and loss of appetite are some symptoms of summer heat fatigue, where the body is unable to handle the heat.
-Summers can be surprisingly severe especially in Tokyo and other urban areas due to the "heat island" phenomenon, which is caused by, among others, exhaust heat from air conditioner outdoor units and heat reflection on asphalt-covered ground.
+Recently, summers can be surprisingly severe especially in Tokyo and other urban areas due to the “heat island” phenomenon, which is caused by not only the weather, but also exhaust heat from air conditioner outdoor units and heat reflection on asphalt-covered ground.
 To maintain your energy levels during the summer heat it is recommended to drink plenty of water, to avoid excess intake of cold drinks, to get adequate sleep, and to eat nutritious meals.

 If you spend a long time in very hot conditions, you may get dehydrated, which could develop into a life threatening condition.
 To avoid such heat stroke during summer, it is important to take plenty of water, to use sunshades such as hats and/or parasols when you go outside, to avoid staying too long under the sun, and to avoid hard outdoor exercise during the daytime.
 Furthermore, hyperthermia can occur indoors, if it is too hot or humid.
 Use blinds and curtains to prevent direct sunlight, and use fans and air conditioning to manage room temperature.